nextgis/legal/nextgis.com/README.md

-# nextgis.com docs
+# nextgis.com

-Here you can find documents which regulate nextgis.com services.
+Here you can find legal documents which regulate nextgis.com services.